CJT-Robotics/desktop-setup/README.md

 Now ROS is perfectly installed and you can add the workspaces and other libraries we need.

-# Workspaces & ROS environment
+# ROS Workspaces & Environment

 Now we are ready to set-up and install our ROS workspace & environment.
 So below you find a step-by-step description to do so.